Summer 2022 | Enrichment Class Schedule | Session 3

-July 18 - July 29, 2022 Enrichment classes are open to rising 1st-8th grade children and eligibility is based upon the grade a child is entering in Fall 2022.
-During the registration process families select one class per hour to create their child's enrichment class schedule for Session 3: July 18 - July 29.
+July 17 - July 28, 2022 Enrichment classes are open to rising 1st-8th grade children and eligibility is based upon the grade a child is entering in Fall 2023.
+During the registration process families select one class per hour to create their child's enrichment class schedule for Session 1 (June 19 - June 30) and Session 2 (July 3 - July 14).

 1st-2nd Grade Class Options